thrupthijogi/IITK-cicd-Tripti/README.md

 # IITK-cicd-Tripti
 This file is created my GIT automaytically this is my second testing
-Hello This is thrupthi jogi
+Hello This is Tripti jogi